 Bunny Pancakes Tutorial

 Today Jenni Price Illustration is here to share the CUTEST bunny pancakes tutorial.
-I think these are so adorable.
+I think these are so adorable and I know my kids will love them.
 I can’t wait to make bunny pancakes for Easter this year!
 I think this will a fun new tradition.
 Don’t you?
-You must check out Jenni’s website for many more great ideas!
-Take it away Jenni!

 Bunny Pancakes tutorial